Nardics/dc-segregation-legacy/README.md

 The intent was to examine and depict the 'what', 'who' and 'where' of these installations, along with the existing and potential impacts on the general population and the environment.

+Washington D.C has a storied history of segregation.
 As time elapsed, however, further examination of the data revealed some other patterns which begged to be explored.
 These geographies fell into three (3) broad categories, namely:

 1. non-communicable disease
 2. socio-economic factors
 3. Environmental factors

-These factors led to further enquiry to ascertain where the at risk populations are located in relation to the underground storage tanks.
+The categories were examined from a historical perspective, with the intent of exploring the legacy of 'redlining', to determine any discernable patterns as a result of the practice.

+### Sub-categories

+The above-mentioned categories were broken into sub-categories for further examination.

 ## Data Source(s)